 3. Change through habits

-For example, when you exchange being on social media daily for 12 hours with painting for 12 hours daily.
+For example, when you exchange being on social media daily for 12 hours with painting.
 Imagine what a great artist you could be!
-But why does being on social media seems easier than painting for 12 hours?
+But why does being on social media seem easier than painting for 12 hours?
 Is it the difference in the effort?
 Not really.
 It’s because you aren’t used to it.
 So, what happens when you paint 12 hours per day for 4 months?
 It will become a habit of yours.
 Do you motivate yourself to do so?
 No, you don’t.
 Because it becomes natural to paint for 12 hours.

 4. Kill your victim mentality